-Templemore Credit Union has performed well over the last year with reserves well in excess of regulatory requirements at just under 23%.
+Templemore Credit Union has had an excellent year as the credit union continues to grow.
+Reserves are increasing and now stand at 24%.
+This is 14% above the Regulatory requirements.
 Your credit union is certainly strong, safe and secure.
-We are also happy to report an excess of €126,000 for the year.
+We are also happy to report an excess of €294,791 for the year.
+This is a strong recovery year on year as we move from the hard years of COVID 19

 However, we would like to take this opportunity to ask you our members for your continued support.
-As other lenders have withdrawn from the community your credit union remains committed to continue serving the community.
 We need your support now more than ever.
-Templemore credit union will only continue with the support of the community and the continuation of Lending.
-Where lending reduces it will put added pressure on the income stream and the longterm viability of the credit union.
+Templemore credit union will only continue with the support of the community and the continuation of thending.
+Where lending reduces it will put added pressure on the income stream and the long-term viability of the credit union.